40bits/teamwall/Readme.markdown

 | name | Name of the build step |
 | status | FAILURE or SUCCESS |

-There can be as many buid steps as needed.
+There can be as many build steps as needed.

 Example: